briancheng195/GitHub-Arduino-Robot-Project/README.md

-# GitHub-Arduino Robot Project Challenge
+# Arduino Robot Project Challenge
 Description and Documentation of My Personal Projects

 Designed and programmed a robot in Arduino to complete several tasks of an obstacle course.
 Such tasks included: